Sperm Donor Program

 All the donors on our database have been assessed and screened.
 See our Who Can Be A Sperm Donor? section below for further information.

-If you wish to access profiles of Flinders Fertility recruited donors then please either call our Sperm Donor Coordinator on 131 IVF (131483) or email at firstname.lastname@example.org for further information.
+If you wish to access profiles of Flinders Fertility recruited donors then please either call our Sperm Donor Coordinator on (08) 8155 5333 or email at firstname.lastname@example.org for further information.

-We also have overseas donor sperm currently available.
-Flinders Fertility has an agreement in place with the European Sperm Bank for the supply of sperm that meet South Australian and Australian law, and Flinders Fertility policy.
+We also have overseas donor sperm available, as Flinders Fertility has an agreement with the Seattle Sperm Bank for the supply of sperm.

-For any special donor requests please contact our Sperm Donor Coordinator on 131 IVF (131483) or email at email@example.com.
+For any special donor requests please contact our Sperm Donor Coordinator on (08) 8155 5333 or email at email@example.com.

 Bring Your Own Donor